 - Preheat oven to 425°F. Line a large rimmed baking sheet with parchment paper and add cauliflower florets.

 - In a small bowl, whisk together olive oil, maple syrup and sriracha.
-Add to cauliflower and toss well to coat.
-Spread evenly on baking sheet, careful not to overlap florets.
+Add sriracha mixture to cauliflower and toss well to coat.
+Spread in an even layer on prepared baking sheet, careful not to overlap florets.

 - Roast for 25-30 minutes.
 The larger the florets, the longer roasting time.